3. Coursework, Grading, and Academic Standing

 Students may request Rackham OARD to receive graduate credit for a 400-level course not normally approved for such credit, but should do so before taking the course since approval is not guaranteed.
 Both the instructor and the graduate chair of the student’s program must endorse the request, which must be accompanied by a memo explaining how graduate-level work will be accomplished in the course.
 The Registration Adjustment Request forms are available online.

 Courses not approved for Rackham graduate credit appear on the transcript with the notation NFC or NDC (section 3.3).
-The course grade will appear but will not be averaged into the cumulative grade point average or the total credits required for the program total.
+The course grade will appear and be averaged into the cumulative grade point average but will not be added to the total credits required for the program total.

 3.1 Adding, Dropping, Modifying, and Repeating a Course

 Students should change course selections only after consultation with their advisors.
 No change to a course is allowed after a grade has been assigned.
 The Registrar’s Office evaluates revised course elections to determine if an adjustment in fees is necessary.

 Through the third week of classes in a full term (or the second week of classes in a half term), a student may add or drop a course without a “W” appearing on the transcript.
 Until the last day of classes in a term, a student may change status from credit to visit (audit), or increase or decrease the credit hours for a course within the range listed in the Time Schedule.
 The Registrar’s Office publishes each year’s Drop/Add deadline on its website.
 Certain graduate programs may have additional deadlines or procedures.
 Approval by the graduate program is required to change course elections.

 After the third week in a full term (or the second week in a half term) and until the last day of classes, students must request a late course drop or add via Wolverine Access.